 Disaster Relief at P&G

-P&G’s commitment to help rebuild lives after widespread disasters is a natural expression of our Purpose to improve lives.
-Through our people, our products and our partners, we rely on our strengths and our disciplined process to ensure that all of our efforts—both immediate and long-term—are making a meaningful difference.
+P&G’s commitment to help rebuild lives after widespread disasters is a natural expression of our unique ability to help create — in this case, restore — the experience of home.
+Through our people, our products and our partners, we rely on our strengths and our disciplined process to ensure that all of our efforts — both immediate and long-term — are making a meaningful difference.

 One immediate way we often help is to provide P&G Purifier of Water packets.
 Natural disasters can leave places that typically have safe drinking water suddenly without it.
 These packets transform dirty, unsafe water into clean drinking water in 30 minutes, so they can be very useful in times of crisis.
 We have worked closely with several of our partners to deploy P&G packets around the world, making them available when needed.

 In addition to cash donations, we often provide products and in the event of large scale disasters, we have developed mobile relief units to provide products and services directly to those in the most highly impacted areas.
 From our soap and personal hygiene products to our laundry, diaper and cleaning products, our brands can help restore a sense of normalcy to the disrupted lives of those caught in the aftermath of a disaster.

 P&G’s Recent Disaster Response Efforts